 • Avoid public charging stations.
 I’m talking about the charging stations, usually plastered with advertising, that are proliferating at airports and convention sites and that provide the USB or Apple Lightning connector to plug into your phone.
 That’s not just a charging cable—it also can be a two-way street for data.
 Security experts have demonstrated that public charging stations might be used to collect passwords and other information from users’ phones.
 If you plug your own charging cable into a wall-type power outlet, you’re almost certainly safe.
 Or buy a rechargeable external battery pack, and use that to charge your phone when you are on the go.

 • Use a virtual private network (VPN).
 Many people will first encounter a VPN on devices issued by their employers for their work, but this is an option for individual consumers now, too.
 A VPN is a way of creating a safer network that still operates over a public Wi-Fi connection.
 With encryption and some other technical tricks, the VPN makes it much harder for a snoop to intercept data as it moves across the Internet.
-To get a VPN on your phone, you must sign up for a service, pay a small monthly fee and download an app.
+To get a VPN on your phone, sign up for a service and download an app on Google Play for Android phones and in the App Store for Apple devices.
 A VPN is especially important if you use your smartphone on an airplane, where cell-phone service is unavailable and public Wi-Fi is the only option.
-You can find VPN services on Google Play for Android phones and in the App Store for Apple devices.
+While there are free VPN services, it is best to go with one that charges a small monthly fee.

 • Update your software.
 Keep your phone’s operating system and individual apps up-to-date.
 One of the things that happens in software updates is that security flaws get fixed!